Old-school, on-board HMIs are losing ground to mobile apps.

 - Welding stations: Professional systems are increasingly accessible to DIY enthusiasts and with increasingly sophisticated configuration controls.
 Such interfaces are both complex and subject to extreme conditions.

 These examples are worlds apart in their use, but very similar in terms of the problem of configuration and HMIs.
 Increasingly, both systems require programable electronic controls.
 In some cases those controls will be required by laws or safety standards.
 Further, in both cases the first instincts of the designers of these systems will be to create an LCD-based HMI.

 The question to pose today - Is the creation of an LCD-based HMI really the best approach for the end-user, and for the ROI of the companies designing these systems?

 Mobile phones present a new alternative to the on-board LCD.
 They are also an alternative that is much more accessible than one might imagine.
-Tap-based products allow designers to elaborate HMI for specific use cases for their electronic systems, then immediately and incrementally create corresponding HMIs on mobile phones.
-Tap is a complete solution that facilitates all aspects of this integration.
+Duetware-based products allow designers to elaborate HMI for specific use cases for their electronic systems, then immediately and incrementally create corresponding HMIs on mobile phones.
+Duetware is the heart of a complete solution that facilitates all aspects of this integration.

-First, for connectivity, Tap-based wireless modules are available for three types of mobile connections:
+First, for connectivity, Duetware-based wireless modules are available for three types of mobile connections:

 - NFC for configuration of equipment

 - NFC with Bluetooth Low Energy for longer duration connections when configuring or supervising equipment